ramiKahmed/Penetration-Testing-Bash-Scripts-/README.md

-**This repository was created to share bash scripts that may help penetration tester and security person with his/her day to day projects and tests :**
+**This repository was created to share bash scripts that may help a penetration tester and security person with his/her day to day projects and tests :**

 #Currently added scripts :